 Construction of dwellings on Mars copied the pioneers of the American Great Plains, partially burying most buildings in the soil of Mars to minimize heat loss.
 As the settlement grew, UNS management built dwellings and offices into the walls of Valles Marineris south of Coprates Chasma.
 The combination of the cliff dwellings above the valley and the designated landing site for Mars bound vessels south of the valley’s edge was designated Tharsis City.
 The water mines in Coprates and Eos Chasmas and the farms of Aurorae Chaos were referred to as Chasm Town.

-From 2044 through the end of the twenty-first century the settlement remained small and heavily dependent on resupply of critical needs from Earth.
-Growth was small but consistent and by 2104, when the UN was replaced by the UNS, a small community of administrators from Earth and a larger community of water miners and their descendants clung to survival.
+For decades the settlement remained small and heavily dependent on resupply of critical needs from Earth.
+Growth was small but consistent.
+By 2074, when the UN was replaced by the UNS, a small community of administrators from Earth and a larger community of water miners and their descendants clung to survival.

 The newly founded UNS made Mars a flagship project for the entire globe.
 An infusion of capital led to modest growth for two decades.
 The interest of the member nations of the UNS waned over time and there was constant pressure to reduce funding for what was seen as an unnecessary and even frivolous project with no long-term benefit to the mother planet.
 Native Martians felt ties to the planet of their birth but were unable to provide a convincing rationale for Earth to continue its support.